definitely-not-owen/Challenge-Fullstack/README.md

 export CLAUDE_API_KEY="your-claude-api-key"
 ```

-**Note:** System uses mock data when API keys are not configured.
+Note: The system uses mock data when API keys are not configured.
 With keys, you get real trials and LLM ranking.

 3. **Run the system:**
 ```bash